Not only are you a rude speed-demon, but a light-running scofflaw as well.

 In the course of being filmed, some people broke into drunken song – sometimes bits of opera, sometimes sentimental ballads – and one, who did not drink, sang a religious song, Jesus' Blood Never Failed Me Yet...
 [The accompaniment I composed] respected the homeless man's nobility and simple faith.
 Although he died before he could hear what I had done with his singing, the piece remains as an eloquent, but understated testimony to his spirit and optimism.

 To me, the work is primarily about music – about the timbre of the voice and Mr. Bryars' skill in coming up with so lovely an accompaniment for it.
 Second is the implicit program, the man's "spirit and optimism".
-But I do not think of this as a religious work; this is no cantata or oratorio aria, but a quietly moving testament to the composer's having been so moved.
-Had the man sung a setting of a Shakespeare or Whitman verse that spoke of fortitude in the face of adversity without mentioning Jesus, it would have just as stirring.
+But I do not think of this as a religious work; this is no cantata or oratorio aria, but a quietly moving testament to the composer's having been so stirred.
+Had the man sung a setting of a Shakespeare or Whitman verse that spoke of fortitude in the face of adversity without mentioning Jesus Christ, it would have just as stirring.

 Imagine my surprise when, after describing the work at the Arts Department meeting shortly before the performance, there were some red flags about the piece – not as music, mind you, but the fear of how non-Christians might be offended by the "sacred" text.
-I managed to plead fairly eloquently on the piece's behalf, and eventually a compromise was reached: we could perform it, but I would address the audience beforehand to stress that the point of the piece (and, by implication, of our performance) was its musical merits; I all but admonished the audience to ignore the words (which, I told myself with an internal grin, would be impossible for them to do; if you tell someone, "Don't think about pink elephants!", what's the one thing about which they will surely think?).
-The piece ended up being the most talked-about work we performed all year, all of the feedback positive.
+I managed to plead fairly eloquently on the piece's behalf, and eventually a compromise was reached: we could perform it, but I was to address the audience beforehand to stress that the point of the piece (and, by implication, of our performance) was its musical merits; I all but admonished the audience to ignore the words (which, I told myself with an internal grin, would then be impossible for them to do; if you tell someone, "Don't think about pink elephants!", what's the one thing about which they will surely think?).
+Pace, alarmists: the piece ended up being the most talked-about work we performed all year, all of the feedback positive.

 But my single favorite PC story comes from my days as the Seattle Symphony's Associate Conductor.
 I love the orchestra, and have a treasure trove of wonderful memories associated with them.
 This is not to say that there wasn't occasional abrasion, as there is in any relationship of long standing.

-In the fall of 1998, when Benaroya Hall was in its first few months of being open to the public, the Symphony offered as varied a series of concerts and events as it could – classical, pop, jazz, film music – in order to attract the most diverse (there's that word again) audiences possible.
+In the fall of 1998, when Benaroya Hall was in its first few months of operation, the Symphony offered as varied a series of concerts and events as it could – classical, pop, jazz, film music – in order to attract the most diverse (there's that word again) audiences possible.
 One of these programs featured Gladys Knight doing an hour or so of her songs with the orchestra, for which she brought her own conductor; as frequently happened when a guest artist had a generous half-a-concert's worth of material, a "short first half" would be presented featuring the Seattle Symphony on its own.
-I was asked to conduct this first half, and then-Music Director Gerard Schwarz suggested "something American – _upbeat, with great tunes – something like Copland's Rodeo or Bernstein's Symphonic Dances from 'West Side Story'."
+I was asked to conduct this first half, and then-Music Director Gerard Schwarz suggested "something American – upbeat, with great tunes – something like Copland's Rodeo or Bernstein's Symphonic Dances from 'West Side Story'."
 While pondering repertoire choices, I thought of a piece I had known from recordings since I was a small boy: Spirituals by Morton Gould.
 When I bounced this off of Mr. Schwarz, he said, "Perfect!
 Do it!"
 And so it was scheduled.

 The third of Spirituals' five movements is effectively the work's scherzo, a charming miniature that Gould called A Little Bit of Sin.
 It uses a tune widely known as Short'nin' Bread, which you may not know from the title but would likely recognize due to its being used in everything from cartoons to commercials.
 The rehearsal for it, and the other movements, went well and the orchestra, naturally, played superbly.

 Imagine my surprise when two or three members of the orchestra cornered me after the rehearsal, to express their displeasure at the Little Bit of Sin movement.
 "It's a slap in the face to African-Americans!" they said.
-"It perpetuates the stereotype of black servants in the kitchen making pancakes!"
-I tried to offer some perspective: that this was a work in which a Jewish-American composer was paying homage to a culture other than his own, honoring their music with his composer's expertise – not unlike what the Australian-born Percy Grainger had done with American, Scandinavian and English folksongs in his compositions, or what Copland had done with Mexican themes in his El Salon Mexico.
+"It perpetuates the stereotype of Black servants in the kitchen making pancakes!"
+I tried to offer some perspective: that this was a work in which a Jewish-American composer was paying homage to a culture other than his own, honoring their music with his composer's expertise – not unlike what the Australian-born Percy Grainger had done with American, Scandinavian and English folksongs in his compositions, or what Copland had done with Mexican themes in his El Salón México.
 My arguments fell on deaf ears; not only did they resent the programming of the piece, but their deep-seated beliefs led them to go to management to get permission to leave the stage and not play it.

 Given my own beliefs, and what I thought the piece was, and what I didn't think it was, I was amazed.